Netanyahu snaps back against growing US criticism after being accused of losing his way on Gaza

 Both sides have something to gain politically from the dispute.
 The Biden administration is under increasing pressure from progressive Democrats and some Arab-American supporters to restrain Israel’s war against Hamas.
 Netanyahu, meanwhile, wants to show his nationalist base that he can withstand global pressure, even from Israel’s closest ally.

-But pressure also comes from home, with thousands protesting again in Tel Aviv on Saturday night against Netanyahu’s government and calling for a new election and a deal to free remaining hostages.
+But pressure also comes from home, with thousands protesting again in Tel Aviv on Saturday night against Netanyahu’s government and calling for a new election and a deal for the release of hostages.
+Large parts of the Israeli public want a deal, fearing that hostages are held in poor conditions and time is running out to bring them home alive.

 Israel’s offensive has driven most of Gaza’s 2.3 million people from their homes.
 A quarter of Gaza’s population is starving, according to the U.N.